John de Benstede: Peace commission abroad

 In 1318, he acted as one of the envoys empowered to treat for peace with Robert Bruce, and in the following year was placed on a special commission to assess damages sustained by certain subjects of the Count of Flanders in 1307.
 In the same year (1319) he was sent, with the Bishop of Hereford and two other envoys, to Rome to urge on the pope the canonisation of Thomas de Cantilupe, bishop of Hereford in the reign of Henry III.
 Between 1301 and 1303 we find him in attendance upon the king in Scotland.
 In 1302 the king granted him the right of holding two markets weekly and one fair yearly at his manor of Ermington in Devonshire, with other privileges, and in the following year he obtained a similar grant for his manor of Bennington, Hertfordshire.
 In 1306 he went the northern circuit as one of the commission of trailbaston.
 He was appointed justice of the common bench on the accession of Edward II (1307), the king in the same year granting him the right of fortifying his house called Rosemont at Eye, near Westminster, with walls of lime and stone.
 Next year he attended the king in Scotland, and was also despatched with Roger Savage to Philip of France to arrange a personal interview between the two kings, which took place at Pontoise.

 Between 1311 and 1321 he was regularly summoned to parliament as a justice.
 In 1312 we find him present on two occasions at the exchequer with the barons; but there is no reason to infer from this, with Dugdale, that he was ever regularly appointed a baron.
 He was probably present merely as one of the council.
 In 1314–15 he was employed in Scotland upon affairs of state, the nature of which does not very clearly appear.
 Fines were regularly levied before him between 1312 and 1320.
 In the latter year he resigned, William de Hale being appointed to succeed him.

 In 1322, he was returned by the sheriff as one of the inhabitants of Hertfordshire liable to military service, and summoned to render the same, being described as a banneret.
 His death probably took place in 1323, as his estates are entered amongst the escheats of the seventeenth year of Edward II's reign (July 1323–July 1324).

 Family

 He was twice married, the name of his first wife being Isabella, and that of his second Petronilla.
 At the date of his death he was possessed of estates in Devonshire, Middlesex, Hertfordshire, Essex, Wiltshire, and Hampshire.
-His wife Petronilla and a son, Edmund, thirteen years old, survived him.
+His wife Petronilla and a son, Edward, thirteen years old, survived him.
 Petronilla was life-tenant of a portion of the estates in right of dower.
 She died in 1342.
 The last male representative of the family, Sir William de Benstede, died in 1485.